Loci of 3-periodics in an Elliptic Billiard: why so many ellipses?: Detecting Elliptic Loci

-At $a/b=1.5$ the locus of $X_6$, the Symmedian Point, is visually indistinguishable from an ellipse, Figure~\ref{fig:symmedian}.
-Fortunately, its fit error is 10 orders of magnitude higher than the ones produced by true elliptic loci, see Table~\ref{tab:err-1-100} in Appendix~\ref{app:least-squares-errors}.
+Over 3-periodic orbits in an EB with $a/b=1.5$, the locus of $X_6$ is visually indistinguishable from an ellipse, Figure~\ref{fig:symmedian}.
+Fortunately, its fit error is 10 orders of magnitude higher than the ones produced by true elliptic loci, see \cite[Part II]{garcia2021-ellipses-web}.
 So it is easily rejected by the least-squares phase.
-Indeed, symbolic manipulation yields:
+Indeed, symbolic manipulation with a CAS yields:

 \begin{theorem} The locus of $X_6$ is a convex quartic given by:

 where:

 \end{theorem}